shymaagamal/GitOps-Driven-EKS-Deployment/README.md

 ### Jenkins CI Pipeline:
 - Pulls code from GitHub.
+- Installs Node.js dependencies (npm install)
 - Analyzes code quality with SonarQube.
-- Builds Docker image.
+- Builds a Docker image tagged with the Jenkins build number
-- Scans image vulnerabilities using Trivy.
+- Scans the Docker image for vulnerabilities using Trivy
-- Pushes secure image to DockerHub.
+- Pushes the scanned, secure image to DockerHub

-### ArgoCD GitOps (CD):
+### ArgoCD GitOps (CD) Pipeline:
+- ArgoCD continuously syncs Kubernetes manifests from the GitHub repo
-- Deployed in the EKS cluster using Helm.
+- Automatically deploys application updates to the cluster
+- ArgoCD Image Updater monitors DockerHub for new image tags
-- Syncs with the GitHub repo to deploy the application automatically to Kubernetes.
+- When a new image version is available, it updates the manifests and triggers ArgoCD to deploy the new version automatically

 # 🚀 Steps I Followed